-What Does the Parable of the Talents Mean to Us?
+What Does the Parable of the Talents Mean?

 The man in this parable represents Jesus and the servants are Christ-followers.

-In the same way that the man in the parable had entrusted his servants with bags of gold, God has entrusted each of us with varying amounts of resources.
+In the same way that the man in the parable of the talents had entrusted his servants with bags of gold, God has entrusted each of us with varying amounts of resources.

-The first two servants received the same reward even though they had received a different amount of talents.
+The first two servants received the same reward even though they had received a different amount of talent.
 The reward was based on their faithfulness, not on how many responsibilities they had.

 The third servant failed because he didn’t do anything with the talent he received.
 He hid it to protect it but never shared it.

-We, like the servants in this parable, are expected to be good stewards of the resources we are given.
+We, like the servants in the parable of the talents, are expected to be good stewards of the resources we are given.
 We are to make the best use of them, not for our own benefit, but to further God’s kingdom and to bless others.

 One day, we will give an account to God of what we have done with all that He has entrusted us with.

 What Talents Has God Entrusted You With?

 It’s not important what and how many resources we have, but how we use them for God’s purposes.
 Do we have a roof over our heads?
 When was the last time we invited someone over for a meal?
 Do we have a spare coat?
 Is there someone who needs it more than us?